gkarwchan/algorithms/math/gcd.md

 # Greatest Common Divisor (GCD)

-the GCD also called Highest Common Factor (HCF) is the largest positive integer that devides each of many integers.
+the GCD also called Highest Common Factor (HCF) is the largest positive integer that divides each of many integers.

 24 = __2__ * 2 * 2 * __3__
 18 = __2 * 3__ * 3

-# Python
+The best way to calculate GCD is using __`Euclidean Algorithm`__ as follows

 ```python
 def gcdCalc(a, b):